mmalekzadeh/honest-but-curious-nets/README.md

 ```
 > python main.py
 ```
-But before that, it will be much helpful to:
+But before that, it will be much helpful if you:
 1. Make sure you have read the paper once :-)
 2. Open `hbcnets/constants.py` and set up the desired environent.
 There are multiple parameters there that you can play with.
 3. Use the arguments in `setting.py` for running your desired experiments.